gmr/ssm-ps-template/README.md

 ### Using Prefixes

-The application has a default prefix of `/` that is prepended to parameter names that do not start with a leading slash.
+The application has a default prefix of `/` that is prepended to parameter names that do not start with a leading slash (`/`).

 This functionality allows you to group your variables under a path prefix like `/my-application/settings` and then only refer to the individual key values like `password` instead of referencing the full path of `/my-application/settings/password`.

+If you reference a parameter name with a leading slash it will not prepend the prefix to the parameter name.

 ### Getting Parameter Store Values